35+ Yummy Lentil Recipes

 What’s more, they’re incredibly versatile and inexpensive.

-Their delicate, earthy flavor work well in a variety of dishes and in almost any type of cuisine.
+Their delicate, earthy flavor works well in a variety of dishes and across almost any cuisine.

-You can add lentils into almost any savory dish, from dips to soups to pastas and turn the most simple dish into a filling, hearty, and delightful meal.
+You can add lentils to almost any savory dish, from dips to soups to pastas, and turn the simplest dish into a filling, hearty, and delightful meal.

-Your options are endless, and now let’s get you excited about incorporating more lentils into you diet.
+Your options are endless, and now let’s get you excited about incorporating more lentils into your diet.
 Enjoy! : )

 Lentil Recipes